apache/spark/docs/sql-ref-syntax-qry-select-groupby.md

 aggregations for the same input record set via `GROUPING SETS`, `CUBE`, `ROLLUP` clauses.
 The grouping expressions and advanced aggregations can be mixed in the `GROUP BY` clause.
 See more details in the `Mixed Grouping Analytics` section.
-When a FILTER clause is attached to an aggregate function, only the matching.
+When a FILTER clause is attached to an aggregate function, only the matching rows are passed to that function.

 ### Syntax